 About TJI Research

-TJI Research provides information and analysis about Amazon for professionals across industries.
-Executives, entrepreneurs, and analysts in technology, e-commerce, retail, and healthcare rely on TJI to understand what Amazon is doing and where it is going.
+TJI Research provides information and analysis about Amazon across industries.
+Executives, entrepreneurs, and analysts in technology, e-commerce, retail, healthcare, and more rely on TJI to understand what Amazon is doing and where it is going.
 TJI was founded by Justin Smith.

 TJI subscribers gain access to our member briefings and analysis as they happen.
 For more details and to subscribe, click here.
 TJI is an independent, subscriber-supported service, and is not affiliated with or endorsed by Amazon.com, Inc.

 TJI Research is cited in business and technology media and trade journals around the world.
 Recent citations include:

 TJI Research was founded by Justin Smith, a technology and media analyst and entrepreneur.
 In addition to authoring TJI Research, including the TJI Amazon Briefing, Justin is also the creator and editor of the TJI Amazon Brand Database, the TJI Amazon Product Database, the TJI Amazon Physical Retail Map, and the TJI Amazon Healthcare Overview.

 Prior to TJI Research, Justin founded Inside Network, a research and media firm focused on the social and mobile ecosystems (acquired by WebMediaBrands).
 As a trusted analyst, Justin has been cited by publications including the Wall Street Journal, New York Times, NPR, and BBC.